Wörthersee Stadium Project (AT)

 Temporary Art Intervention by Klaus Littmann (Littmann Kulturprojekte)

-The international art project by Swiss art mediator Klaus Littmann is going to transform the Wörthersee Stadion in Klagenfurt am Wörthersee, which holds up to 30,000 spectators, into a scene of contemporary art: The project FOR FOREST “The Unending Attraction of Nature”, conceptualised by Klaus Littmann, inspired by the drawing of Austrian artist Max Peintner, will put Austria’s most modern stadium at the centre of international attention, invoking a completely new perspective and an almost unprecedented dimension even within the art world.
-FOR FOREST is a monumental art project that will find its way into the collective memory.
+The international art project by Swiss art mediator Klaus Littmann transformed the Wörthersee Stadium in Klagenfurt am Wörthersee, which holds up to 30,000 spectators, into a scene of contemporary art: The project FOR FOREST “The Unending Attraction of Nature”, conceptualised by Klaus Littmann, inspired by the drawing of Austrian artist Max Peintner, put Austria’s most modern stadium at the centre of international attention, invoking a completely new perspective and an almost unprecedented dimension even within the art world.
+FOR FOREST was a monumental art project that found its way into the collective memory.
 "Nature itself is the synthesis of the arts, and for precisely this reason, it is worthy of this small dedication."
 (Klaus Littmann)

-Max Peintner’s pencil drawing is not just a mirror of our human nightmare, although it is indeed exactly that.
-It is also the starting point for one of the largest art projects in public space in Austria.
-The entire stadium will become a Gesamtkunstwerk, with free admission, and will sensitise a wide audience to ecology, art, nature and artificiality.
-The confrontation of the seemingly self-evident will not only lead to the perhaps unfamiliar questioning of one’s own position, but also to discourse about such things as the question of being.
+Max Peintner’s pencil drawing is not only a mirror of our human nightmare.
+It was also the starting point for one of the largest art projects in public space in Austria.
+The entire stadium became a Gesamtkunstwerk and made a wide audience more aware of ecology, art, nature and artificiality.
+This confrontation with what can be self-evident not only lead to the questioning of our own position, but also to discussions about topics such as the meaning of humanity, of forests, of trees and of the environment.

-When will FOR FOREST take place and how much will it cost to get in?
+When did the art intervention take place and how much did it cost to get in?

 Opening: 8th September 2019